Geetha63/MS-Teams-Scripts/TeamsLicenseStatusForEachTenantUser/README.md

 If user dont have Teams license it will export users list

-If user assigned with Teams license but it is in disable status - it will enable status
+If user assigned with Teams license but it is in disable status - script will enable the status

 # Parameters